-Whether you are a new athlete training for your first triathlon or an experienced World Champion, experiencing highs and lows race during the process as well as race day are part of the experience.
+No matter if you’re a novice athlete training for your first triathlon or a seasoned World Champion, facing ups and downs during both the preparation and the race day is all part of the journey.

-How you handle setbacks will determine the outcome and whether your finish successful or with disappointment.
-When you focus on what you can control, mainly your attitude, you will overcome any obstacle that presents itself.
+The way you cope with setbacks will ultimately determine whether you’ll reach the finish line with success or disappointment.
+By focusing on what you can control, particularly your attitude, you can overcome any obstacles that come your way.

-When you experience a low moment in training or during an event, maybe a flat tire, a side stitch, overheating, nausea etc. recognize it, and take an assessment of what may have caused it and then resolve it (fix the flat, take deep breaths, pour water and ice over your head, self induced vomiting).
-Knowing how to handle those situations comes with experience.
+Whenever you encounter a challenging moment in your training or during the race, like a flat tire, a side stitch, overheating, nausea, and so on, it’s crucial to recognize the issue and assess what might have caused it.
+Then, find a solution to fix it (e.g., change the flat, take deep breaths, pour water over your head, induce self-vomiting).
+With experience, you’ll learn how to handle these situations better.

-1. If you are cramping, ingest some salt and water and slow down if you are at a pace higher then planned
+- If you’re cramping, take in some salt and water and slow down if you’re exceeding your planned pace.

-2. If you get a side stitch you might be shallow breathing, so relax and take some deep breaths
+- If you experience a side stitch, you may be breathing shallowly, so try to relax and take some deep breaths.

-3. If you dont handle heat well consider stuffing ice down your tri suit, in your hat, poor water over your head at every aid station.
-Next time you are about to sign up for a race consider the heat factor and find another event in cooler climate.
+- If you struggle with heat, consider putting ice in your tri suit, hat, or pouring water over your head at every aid station.
+When signing up for a race, think about the heat factor and choose events in cooler climates if you need to.

-4. When you energy drops significantly, most likely your blood sugar is low, take in some calories in the form of electrolyte drink, gels or whatever you are prepared with race day.
+- When your energy drops significantly, it’s likely that your blood sugar is low, so take in some calories in the form of an electrolyte drink, gels, or whatever you’ve prepared for race day.

-7. Don’t let the weather or terrain get in the way of your fitness.
-Plan for every event to be hot, windy and hilly.
+- Don’t let weather or terrain get in the way of your fitness.
+Prepare for every event to be hot, windy, and hilly.

-Your mind is very powerful.
-It can be your best friend or worst enemy.
-So take advantage of it.
-And use your head, not your fitness for the final portion of your race and don’t forget to smile for your finish line photo!
+Your mind is a powerful tool.
+It can either be your best friend or worst enemy.
+Use your head, not just your fitness, during the final portion of your race, and remember to smile for your finish line photo!